 Our regulatory powers have since been underpinned by statute: the Solicitors Act 1974, the Courts and Legal Services Act 1990, the Access to Justice Act 1999, and the Legal Services Act 2007.

 Information about these acts are available on the Office of Public Sector Information website.

-Memorandum of understanding between the Society, the Legal Services Board and the Solicitors Disciplinary Tribunal concerning funding and other related matters
+The memorandum of understanding between the Law Society, the Legal Services Board and the Solicitors Disciplinary Tribunal concerning funding and other related matters: